 I’m a keen traveller and have been to five continents, lived on three of them, yet still have an intense wanderlust to see more of the world unfold and observe and write about its remarkable people and places.

-I see travel as a privilege that teaches us to find delight in our differences and to understand the inherent dignity and worth of all people.
-This is what I like to call non-friction.
+I see travel as a privilege that teaches us to find delight in our differences, bring communities together and to understand the inherent dignity and worth of all people.
+(Non-friction is what I call it.)

 I’ve done lots of jobs in my life, as a hospital porter, a factory worker, a courier, a volunteer, a British Museum official tour guide, and some of my writing draws upon my experiences.